 Indie musicians are no strangers to self-promotion.
 The biggest hustlers in the music biz, most indie artists are already in tune with the importance of owning your online branding.
-A polished music website and verified Youtube page are staples for musicians who are serious about turning their bar gigs into a full-time job – but when it comes to self-promotion, no list is complete without a shout out to social media.
+A polished music website (learn how to create a music website) and verified Youtube page are staples for musicians who are serious about turning their bar gigs into a full-time job – but when it comes to self-promotion, no list is complete without a shout-out to social media.

 The breeding ground for all things trending, the right social media strategy can turn even the most anonymous garage band into the next big thing.
 There’s more than one way to master your social media game, but we jotted down four of our favorite ways to stand out on the most popular spots on the internet.

 Stats: 1.6M Facebook fans / 297K Twitter followers / 228k Instagram followers / 1.5M YouTube subscribers

 Before they were on the cover of Rolling Stone and performing everywhere from Ellen to SNL, Karmin was a dynamic duo whose music videos were just getting discovered on YouTube.
 Just like Justin Beiber and the Weeknd before them, Karmin proved that sometimes all it takes is one viral video to make it big!